StackVista/stackstate-docs/stackpacks/integrations/nagios.md

 **v2.1.0 (2020-04-08)**

-- Improvement: Updated StackPacks integration page, categories, and icons for the SaaS trial
+- Improvement: Updated StackPacks integration page, categories, and icons for the SaaS trial.